 Cameroon Game Laws

-- All trophy hunting to take place between 6 am and 6 pm
+All trophy hunting to take place in the hours of daylight.

-- Small game in Group 3 - maximum calibre is .240 or shotgun.
-(See groups below)
+Small game in Group 3 or C - maximum calibre is .240 or shotgun.
+(See Groups below).

 Cameroon Hunting Licence

 In order to get a hunting licence for Cameroon you will need to submit the following to your outfitter...